an3urysm/live-share/docs/collab-vscode.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Visual Studio Code How-tos
+# Visual Studio Code how-tos

 Ready to get going with Visual Studio Live share?
 This article provides you with some useful how-tos for the Visual Studio Live Share extension for Visual Studio Code.
 See [collaboration session how-tos](collab-session.md) for information on sharing and joining collaboration sessions in VS Code and other tools.
 ## Use the scoped command menu